Utah to scrap body measurements from transgender sports bill

 “We are still working on a couple of details.
 We just want to make sure that it’s legally tightened up and we address as many of the concerns that we can,” Birkeland said, adding that she expected the changes to be introduced in the next day or two.

-The latest version of the bill would leave eligibility criteria up to the commission.
+The most recent version of the bill would leave eligibility criteria up to the commission.
 Birkeland said it could still consider the attributes initially included as part of the bill, but would have more flexibility to tailor decision-making to individual sports, for example, using different criteria for golf versus basketball.

 "They’ll still consider anything that can give them athletic advantage.
 They can go back and look at those things and consider hip-to-knee ratio.
 They can consider that the muscle mass or height ...
 We don’t want to pin-cushion them in and tell them, ‘Just consider these things,'" she said.